alona-h/ReviewerPortal/README.md

 ## Architecture

-The backend follows Clean Layered Architecture — Controllers delegate to Services, Services coordinate with Repositories and an external HTTP client.
+The backend follows Clean Layered Architecture — Controllers delegate to Services, which coordinate directly with the database and an external HTTP client.

 - **Controllers** (`ReviewerPortal.API/Controllers/`) — HTTP routing and model binding; no business logic.
 - **Services** (`Application/Services/`) — `UserService` handles registration and invitation eligibility; `UniversityService` resolves university names first from a local database cache, then from the external API.
-- **Repositories** (`Infrastructure/Persistence/Repositories/`) — EF Core wrappers over `AppDbContext`, backed by an in-memory database.
+Both services query `AppDbContext` directly, backed by an in-memory database.
-- **External API** — `UniversityService` calls `GET /v1/organizations/elasticSuggestions` via a named `HttpClient` (`"UniversityApi"`) to resolve university names and scores.
+- **External API** — `UniversityService` calls `GET /v1/organizations/elasticSuggestions` via `IUniversityApiClient` (a named `HttpClient` registered as `"UniversityApi"`) to resolve university names and scores.
 - **Frontend** (`ReviewerPortalWeb/`) — Vue 3 Composition API; all API calls are centralised in `src/services/api.js` using an Axios instance.

 Cross-cutting: a global `IExceptionHandler` maps `BadRequestException` → 400 and `NotFoundException` → 404.